GSA/notifications-api/docs/all.md

 ## Viewing the csv file

-If you need to view th questionable csv file, run the following command:
+If you need to view the questionable csv file, run the following command:

 ```